ION363/Jacifusen

 Phase 3

 The Phase 3 trial to evaluate the safety and efficiency of ION363 is split into two parts.
 The first part of the trial will consist of patients randomised to receive a multi-dose regime of ION363 or placebo for 61 weeks.
 The second part is an open-label period where all patients in the trial will receive ION363 for 85 weeks.
 The primary outcome of the trial is change from day 1 to day 225 in rate of decline measured by the ALS functional rating scale (ALSFRS-R).
-You can read more about the trial here.
+Find out more on the MND Clinical Studies Group website or on clinicaltrials.gov.

-The trial no longer recruiting in the UK.
+The trial is recruiting in the UK at the following sites:

 Latest News